 How to Analyze and Defeat your Direct competitors?

 Once you conduct a direct competition analysis, you will receive answers to the following four, very important questions concerning your business.

 - Finding out where your products stand in your market and your market share.

 - Finding out your immediate competitors and the competitors you should be careful of.

-- Targeting of the main competitors you want to beat to climb the competitive ladder
+- Targeting the main competitors you want to beat to climb the competitive ladder

-- Understanding your own weaknesses as per your competitive ranking.
+- Understanding your weaknesses as per your competitive ranking.
 And what you can do to improve.

 1. Find out your competitors

 There are many competitors within a region for any single business.
 However, when choosing the direct competition you have to be realistic.
 Here, we want you to analyze your direct competition and improve your business.
 If you take the wrong businesses as your competitor, then your analysis can be wrong.

 For example – For a retail shop, E-commerce stores can be direct competition.
 However, another retail shop that is 2 miles away might not be a direct competitor.
 Or it might not be the reason you are losing market share locally.